quic/gunyah-hypervisor/docs/api/gunyah_api.md

 ### Address Space Map

-Maps a memory extent into a specified address space.
-The entire memory extent range is mapped, except for any carveouts contained within the extent.
+Map a memory extent into a specified address space.
+By default, the entire memory extent is mapped, except for any carveouts contained within the extent.

+If the Partial flag is set in Map Flags, only the range of the memory extent specified by Offset and Size will be mapped.
+If not set, these arguments are ignored.
+Partial mappings are only supported by sparse memory extents.

+If successful, the hypervisor will automatically synchronise with other cores to ensure they have observed the map operation.
+This behaviour is skipped if the NoSync flag is set.

 |    **Hypercall**:       |      `addrspace_map`                 |
 |-------------------------|--------------------------------------|